-As a result of the formation of Sempra Energy as described in Note 1 of notes to Consolidated Financial Statements, all of the issued and outstanding common stock of PE is owned by Sempra Energy.
+All of the issued and outstanding common stock of SoCalGas is owned by PE, a wholly owned subsidiary of Sempra Energy.
 The information required by Item 5 concerning dividends declared is included in the "Statements of Consolidated Changes in Shareholders' Equity" set forth in Item 8 of this Annual Report herein.